All are welcome to attend our meetings, held every second month at Lackagh Parish Centre.

 Founded in 1995, the Western Family History Association is a genealogy association based in Galway, Ireland.
-Home counties of members include Galway, Clare, Mayo, Roscommon, Sligo and Leitrim and some members come from as far afield as Cork.
+Home counties of members include Galway, Clare, Mayo, Roscommon, Sligo and Leitrim, with some members coming from as far afield as Cork.
 It is a self-help group for its members and does not carry out research.

-The Association typically holds 5 or 6 meetings per annum, together with a number of other activities throughout the year.
-In addition to these activities it provides a continually expanding library of genealogical and historical books for members’ usage.
+The Association typically holds 5 meetings per annum, together with a number of other activities throughout the year.
+In addition, the Association provides a continually expanding library of genealogical and historical books for members’ usage, which is available monthly.

 Our regular meetings are held in Lackagh Parish Centre, Lackagh, Co.
 Galway.
 All lectures are free of charge and open to the public.
 A list of forthcoming meetings is available here.
 We encourage all of those interested in family history to come along to our meetings, and if interested, to join the association.

 Some benefits to members include: